superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 This implementation provides Claude with a powerful way to directly execute SQL and MBQL queries against Metabase databases, while focusing on essential output fields for better performance and readability.

-## Dashboard Update Tool with Cards and Tabs
+## Dashboard Update Tool with Cards, Tabs and Parameters

-The `update_dashboard` tool has been enhanced to support adding cards and managing tabs in Metabase dashboards, providing comprehensive dashboard management capabilities.
+The `update_dashboard` tool has been enhanced to support adding cards, managing tabs and configuring parameters in Metabase dashboards, providing comprehensive dashboard management capabilities.

 ### Key Features

 1. **Dashcards Management**: Add new cards to dashboards with precise grid positioning
 2. **Tabs Management**: Create and manage dashboard tabs for multi-tab dashboards
+3. **Parameters Management**: Add and configure dashboard parameters for interactive filtering
-3. **Strict Validation**: JSON schema validation for dashcards with business rule enforcement
+4. **Strict Validation**: JSON schema validation for dashcards and parameters with business rule enforcement
-4. **Grid Constraints**: Automatic validation of dashboard grid boundaries (24-column system)
+5. **Grid Constraints**: Automatic validation of dashboard grid boundaries (24-column system)
-5. **Forbidden Keys Protection**: Prevents use of complex configuration keys to maintain simplicity
+6. **Forbidden Keys Protection**: Prevents use of complex configuration keys to maintain simplicity
-6. **Metadata Updates**: Support for updating dashboard name, description, collection, and archived status
+7. **Metadata Updates**: Support for updating dashboard name, description, collection, and archived status

 ### Dashcards Support